-She's since skyrocketed close to the same pop stratosphere as her spicy role models and has collaborated with the likes of Skrillex, Iggy Azalea, and Justin Bieber.
-She teamed up with Diplo on "Kamikaze," crowned by Annie Mac as "the hottest record of the year" in 2015.
+She's since skyrocketed close to the same pop stratosphere as her spicy role models and has collaborated with the likes of Skrillex, Iggy Azelia, and Justin Bieber.
+She teamed up with Diplo on 'Kamikaze', crowned by Annie Mac as "the hottest record of the year" in 2015.

-Now as she readies a follow up to No Mythologies to Follow, we caught up with MØ to chat music and being yourself.
+Now as she readies a follow up to No Mythologies to Follow and a return tour to Australia we caught up with MØ to chat music and being yourself.

 Were they the driver behind your pop infection?